Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Helps readers understand real-time data solutions and the automation methods that are available for drilling and production wells, such as digital well construction through automatic systems
+- Enables understanding of real-time data solutions and automation methods available specific to drilling and production wells, such

 Academics (scientists, researchers, MSc.
 PhD. students) from the fields of oil and gas, optimization, simulation, big data analysis, real-time technology, automation in operations, and decision-making.